nikamaynik/rock_paper_scissors/README.md

 2. For bot choice there is a pseudo random generation logic:
   -linear congruential method (changed ready-made solution for FASM assembler into NASM)

-Need to add calculation winner logic yet and catching errors
+Need to add catching errors